Bad Blood: Tracing the Family Blood Lines Through the Hatfields & McCoys

 Valentine was the son of Ephraim Hatfield who was born in Fentress County, Tennessee in 1826.
 There was a link to his father.
 I clicked on it.
 Ephraim was the son of James William Hatfield who was born in Tennessee in 1808.
 A link led me further back, to the name of his father.

 John T. Hatfield was born in Russell County, Virginia in 1785 before the US constitution was ratified, and his father Joseph Hatfield was born in Augusta County, Virginia, on the eastern slope of the Appalachians in 1740, thirty-six years before the American Revolution!

 Joseph Hatfield is especially interesting because he married twice.
 His second wife, Rachel Smith, produced the branch of the family from which my daughter is descended.
 His first wife, Elizabeth Vance, produced the branch from which the feuding Hatfields are descended.

 So there it was.
-My daughter was not a direct descendent of the feuding Hatfields, but she was something more; she was a young woman with very deep roots in this country.
-This was exciting.
+My daughter was not a direct descendant of the feuding Hatfields, but she was something more; she was a young woman with very deep roots in this country.
+That was exciting.
 I dug deeper.

 Joseph was the son of Abraham Hatfield Jr. who was born in Essex County, New Jersey in 1695, and he was the son of Abraham Hatfield Sr. who was born in Elizabethtown, New Jersey in 1670, a mere 50 years after the pilgrims set foot on Plymouth Rock!
 Abraham Sr. was a shoemaker and ran a tannery with his brother.
 Industrious fellows for sure, and sons of a courageous father, Matthias.